radian628/napg/roadmap.md

 Problem with incremental parse: I somehow have to avoid invalidating the rope indices.

 The solution: Mutably update the rope.
 Rope nodes can seamlessly transition between leaves and branches.
 So if an iterator points to a leaf node, it can later turn into a branch node.
 Then, when updated, the iterator will change to point to a leaf node.
 I can infer what child node it'll point to pretty easily.

+KEY ROPE ITERATORS BASED ON THEIR INDEX IN THE SUBSTRING (no need for custom id value) EQ BASED ON INDEX IS FINE